Check out 16 Return-To-Work Programs In India For Ambitious Women Like You!

-It is important that we speak of LGBT+ issues, if we are to be fair to almost 4% of the population; why these LGBT books for teens are a must read.
+It is important that we speak of LGBT+ issues, if we are to be fair to almost 4% of the population; why these LGBT books for teens are a must-read.

-On 28th July 1969, there was an uprising by gay rights activists, now known as the Stonewall Riots.
+On 28th June 1969, there was an uprising by gay rights activists, now known as the Stonewall Riots.
 June is considered Pride Month to commemorate these riots.

 Let us look at these LGBT books for teens that have an LGBT+ protagonist or character – these books introduce lesbian, gay, bisexual, transgender, etc. characters to children and young adults, showing us that these are just your everyday, normal people, and do not have horns.

 Simon becomes more and more attached to the boy he knows only as Blue on email, a boy he knows is probably in his class at school.
 And one day, the emails fall into the wrong hands.
 Very quickly, things get all sorts of complicated and Simon’s secret is at risk of spilling out before he’s ready.

-Another Simon.
+Another Simon, but he is called Simon Snow.
 This one studies at a magic school called Watford.
 Simon is a wizard, albeit not a very good one.
 He muddles through, though, in between multiple attacks from his enemy, the Insidious Humdrum, and from his nefarious roommate Baz, who is probably a vampire.

 Ollie and Moritz have never met and probably never will.
-They each have a medical condition that would react terribly to the other person and so they know each other only through letters, and yet they’re best friends.
+They each have a medical condition that would react terribly to the other person, and so they know each other only through letters, and yet they’re best friends.
 Their stories are told through their letters to each other.

 Muskaan is in a coma after an attempted suicide.
 Three of her classmates tell her story– a heartbreaking story of how an Indian society can break someone who doesn’t conform.
 (Note: this is nothing like 13 Reasons Why, so don’t go by that trash.)

-And it’s just possible that her beliefs can be changed, with the help of the internet, a counselor and some shocking statistics.
+And it’s just possible that her beliefs can be changed, with the help of the internet, a counsellor and some shocking statistics.
 Maybe things don’t have to be exactly as she thought they were.
 Maybe a cake can be delicious even if it’s slightly burnt.

 They become unlikely friends.
 But there are problems ahead, and it’s possible that they might not be able to hold on to each other at the end.
 Written beautifully in Ari’s musing voice, this book is stunning.